-- 49 Production starts within the ATMEL Rousset Wafer Fabrication Plant; here the silicon wafers undergo diffusion processing in 25-wafer lots.
-Computer tracking at wafer level throughout the process is achieved by a manufacturing database. - The manufacturing databse is an on-line manufacturing tracking system which monitors the progress of the wafers through the fabrication cycle.
-After fabrication the wafers are sent to ATMEL Test fab where they are thinned to a pre-specified thickness and tested.
-ATMEL Test fab test the TOE to assure conformance with the device specification.
+Production starts within the Atmel Fabrication Plant; here the silicon wafers undergo diffusion processing in 25-wafer lots.
+Computer tracking at wafer level throughout the process is achieved by a manufacturing database batch tracking system.

+The manufacturing database is an on-line manufacturing tracking system which monitors the progress of the wafers through the fabrication cycle.
+After fabrication the wafers are sent to Test Fab where they are thinned to a pre-specified thickness and tested.
+ATMEL test the TOE to assure conformance with the device specification.
 During the IC testing, security encoding is performed where some of the EEPROM bytes are programmed with the unique traceability information, and the customer software is loaded in the EEPROM.